telnet2/kiana/docs/20251119_VFS_CONNECTION_TEST.md

 4. **Error Handling**: Robust error handling and recovery
 5. **Cleanup**: Proper resource cleanup after testing

-All 19 tests passed, confirming that the VFS integration is working correctly with the `local-system-admin` token on `localhost:18080`.
+All 19 tests passed, confirming that the VFS integration is working correctly with the dev token on `localhost:18080`.